btcpayserver/btcpayserver-doc/docs/WhatsNext.md

 ## Extending BTCPay Server: Plugins

 BTCPay Server is more than just a payment processor - it's your payment platform, built to flex how you need it.
-Plugins let you customize your BTCPay Server application, allowing you tailor your instance to suite your specific need.
+Plugins let you customize your BTCPay Server application, allowing you tailor your instance to suit your specific need.

 Every project is different.
 Whether you're a freelancer, running a physical store, an online store, managing a creative project, whatever you're building, there's a good chance a plugin exists to solve your specific workflow challenge.
 Need something custom?
 Click on the `Manage Plugin` section on your BTCPay instance and find what plugin works for you.